JoelNiklaus/SwissCourtRulingCorpus/CONTRIBUTING.md

     ```bash
     python -m PATH.TO.MODULE
     ```
-where the path to the module for example is `scrc.main` or `scrc.dataset_construction.section_splitter`
+where the path to the module for example is `scrc.dataset_construction.section_splitter`

 If you're happy with your changes add your files and make a commit to record them locally:
     ```